 The conventional apples contained Ralstonia and Erwinia, which can lead to plant disease and leaf wilt, but has also been recently studied for their pathogenic potential in mammalian cells.

 The study results found a surprisingly greater abundance of a particularly useful probiotic.
-The core taxa of organic apples was Lactobacillus, frequently used in probiotics and probiotic foods.
+The core taxa of organic apples is the type of beneficial bacteria that leads to Lactobacillus, frequently used in probiotics and probiotic foods.

 The researchers also found specific microbial signatures that could reduce the incidence of food allergies.
 For instance, Methylobacterium, which is known to enhance the biosynthesis of strawberry flavor compounds, was significantly higher abundant in the organic apple peels and fruit pulp samples.